Is Psychology Science?

 What the Hell, Psychology

-I say, it’s better for psychology to be an honest art than a dishonest science.
+Part of me opines, it’s better for psychology to be an honest art than a dishonest science.
 Let’s look it over together a moment: psychology is theories upon theories, it’s detective work and puzzle solving, it’s diving into the murky depths of the psyche looking for truth.
 There’s a great deal of investigation and reflection, culminating in the airing of fanciful theories about how everything might fit together.
-It’s all subjective and open to disagreement.
+Isn’t it all subjective and open to disagreement?

 In this respect, psychology has a similar character to philosophy, archaeology and history, which are arts right?
 Wait, let me get a second opinion on, you guessed it, Wikipedia.